-This perfumed, elegant red is made from the Vijariego Negro grape, known as Sumoll on mainland Spain.
-Light in alcohol it has a has a spicy nose, fine minerality and a faint smokiness.
-The 2018s from Tenerife achieved perfect ripeness, but kept fantastic acidity, which makes for wines with very good aging potential.
+This perfumed, elegant red is made from the Vijariego Negro grape, also known as Sumoll on mainland Spain.
+Light in alcohol, it has a spicy nose, fine minerality and a faint smokiness.
+The 2019s from Tenerife achieved perfect ripeness but kept fantastic acidity, which makes for wines with very good ageing potential.

 Tenerife has a long and fascinating winemaking history, indigenous varieties such as Listan Negro, Tintilla and Baboso Negro, can be found growing on 100-year-old vines.
 Many of these older vines are trained in unique braided cordons known locally as cordon trenzado.